The 10 Best Builder's Levels

 video play icon

 This wiki has been updated 34 times since it was first published in July of 2015.
 When a professional carpenter, mason, or home handyperson wants to be sure things are strictly on the level, there is no room for guesswork.
 Even small inaccuracies can snowball into very expensive fixes down the line, so whether you're looking for a basic bubble model, an optical sight tool, or a high-tech rotary machine, you'll find a variety of quality options here.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 1. Bosch GLL 55